INTERNATIONAL ALLIANCE OF WASTE PICKERS

 Summary

-WHEN: April 23 – 29, 2024
+When: April 23 – 29, 2024

-BACKGROUND: The United Nations is in the process of negotiating a global treaty to tackle plastic pollution.
+Background: The United Nations is in the process of negotiating a global treaty to tackle plastic pollution.
 This treaty aims to address all stages of the plastic life cycle, including design, production, and disposal.
 The decision to establish an Intergovernmental Negotiating Committee (INC) was made on March 2, 2022, during the fifth UN Environment Assembly (UNEA-5.2) held in Nairobi, Kenya.
 The committee’s mandate is to advance the development of a legally-binding international agreement on plastics.

 Our demands: